01 of 03

 It's not unusual for the four edges of an unfinished quilt top to all be slightly different lengths because the edges of quilts are often stretched out of shape a bit during construction.
 If the quilt is skewed a bit and you measure the sides of the quilt to determine border length, the quilt will be just as out of square as it was before borders were added.

-We measure the quilt a bit differently here and allow the borders to square it up; these instructions for measuring and sewing straight borders to a quilt can be used to add any type of border.
+These instructions for measuring and sewing straight borders to a quilt can be used to add any type of border.

 Straight Sewn Borders